- Why (and how) you must absolutely and always get a deposit payment before starting a new project.

 One of the best ways I’ve found to get paid faster by check is what I call the FedEx Trick.
 Send your clients a sign-on-delivery packet that includes a printout of their invoice and a pre-paid overnight FedEx pouch.
 Have them put their check in the pouch you sent and place it in the mail.
 This might cost you a few dollars each time you invoice, but it can really help eliminate the stress associated with the ambiguity of “the check is in the mail”.

 A note about credit cards: The common pushback freelancers have toward accepting credit cards are the fees, which are typically around 3%.
 Any normal business would kill for that little transaction overhead!
 My biggest gripe with credit cards are consumer protections.
 Lets say you build a website for a new company, and a few months later that company is out of business.
 If they paid you with a credit card, they can issue a chargeback.
 While a solid contract and documentation can often help you win these, you shouldn’t want to ever put yourself in this position to begin with.
 Checks and wire transfers are arbitrated in civil courtrooms; credit card disputes are arbitrated by American Express and such.

 Always try to get paid upfront.
 Not just for deposits, but for everything.

 I once had a client who had booked about half of my team.
-They were a good client, and paid their bills on-time (we had NET 30 payment terms at the time).
+This was a good client, who paid their bills on-time (we had NET 30 payment terms at the time).
 Mid-way through the engagement they defaulted on one of their invoices.
 And because we invoiced twice a month, we actually had two outstanding invoices out and we were working toward an upcoming invoice when I realized they were overdue.